Relliks-com/nopeBulkImportExport/README.md

+# nopeCommerce ETL Tool
-# nopeCommerce Bulk Import/Export Tool for multi source/destinations
+Bulk Import/Exportfor multi source/destinations
 I invite community to particpate and make this a better tool to sync with any source/destination